TinyGateway PoE BLE User Guide

 If unsure, leave the default value.

-• Use credentials: wherether the broker requires a username and a password for the client.
+• Use credentials: whether the broker requires a username and a password for the client.

 MQTT Configuration